PHARMACOTHERAPY PRINCIPLES AND PRACTICE CARE PLANS & CASES

 EPIDEMIOLOGY AND ETIOLOGY

 HF is a major public health concern affecting approximately 5.1 million people in the United States.
 An additional 825,000 new cases are diagnosed each year.
-HF manifests most commonly in adults older than 60 years.2 The growing prevalence of HF corresponds to (a) better treatment of patients with acute myocardial infarctions (MIs) who will survive to develop HF later in life, and (b) the increasing proportion of older adults due to the aging baby boomer population.
-The ...
+HF manifests most commonly in adults older than 60 years.2 The growing prevalence of HF corresponds to (a) better treatment of patients with acute myocardial infarctions (MIs) who will survive to develop HF later in ...